Best Time to Visit India

 WHEN IS TOURIST SEASON?

-The best time to visit India and therefore the tourist season ranges from November to beginning of March.
-This is when India faces mostly moderate temperatures in South, Central and the flat parts of North India to really cold weather with snow and inaccessible regions in the very North.
+The best time to visit India, and hence when the tourist season starts, is from from November to beginning of March.
+This is when India faces mostly moderate temperatures in the south, central and the flat parts of North India and really cold weather and inaccessible routes in the far north.

 If you plan your holiday during this time, it is best to book at least three months in advance to get the best pick of hotels and easy access to train reservations.

-The main tourist destinations such as Rajasthan, Agra (home to the Taj Mahal), Goa and Kerala get quite crowded.
-During Christmas and New Years in particular, Goa is completely packed as even a lot of domestic tourists come to these regions around this time.
+The main tourist destinations such as Rajasthan, Agra, Goa and Kerala get quite crowded.
+During Christmas and New Years in particular, Goa is completely packed with domestic tourists.

-Having said this, if you don’t just like the cooler temperatures but also meeting other interesting travelers, and you like the buzz and excitement around you while you travel, then there’s nothing quite like seeing India in peak season.
-Check out our tour ideas that we could almost all execute in this time.
+Having said this, it’s not just the benefit of cooler temperatures.
+If you like meeting other interesting travelers, and you like the buzz and excitement while you travel, then there’s nothing quite like seeing India in peak season.
+Check out our tour ideas that almost all could be executed in these months.

 WHEN ARE THE MOST IMPORTANT INDIAN FESTIVALS?

-There are few events and festivals in India which are a reason in itself to come visit.
-So if you can time your travel around them, it will make your trip even more magical.
+There are few events and festivals in India that make them some of the best times to visit India.
+So, if you can time your travel around them, it will make your trip even more magical.
 Diwali, the festival of lights is usually in October and sometimes beginning of November.
-Holi, the festival of colours is in March and a great fun experience.
-August and September are celebrated across the country with countless, diverse harvest and religious festivals like the Ganesh Charturthi (festival for the elephant headed god), Onam (ten days harvest festival in Kerala), Navrati (nine days festival to celebrate every form of the mother goddess) and Dusshera (religious festival based on the Hindu mythology).
+Holi, the festival of colours, is in March.
+August and September are celebrated across the country with countless, diverse harvest and religious festivals.
+These include Ganesh Charturthi (festival for the elephant headed god), Onam (ten days harvest festival in Kerala), Navratri (nine days festival to celebrate every form of the mother goddess) and Dusshera (religious festival based on Hindu mythology).

-While it might be great to observe the local festivities and take part in the ceremonies you also need to know that many of the festivals are celebrated at home amongst the families.
-Therefore, it would be best to stay at a homestay at that time.
-Just before and after holidays like Diwali all trains get booked out long in advance and fight rates are at an maximum since many Indians travel across the country to be with family.
-So you would need book much in advance.
+While it’s great to see and take part in local festivities and ceremonies, normally families celebrate the festivals at home.
+Therefore, it would be best to stay at a homestays either north or south at that time.
+Just before and after festivals, trains get booked way in advance and flights are at extremely high prices.
+This is because the majority of Indians travel to be with their families.
+So, try and do the same and book well in advance.

-The festival seasons may not always coincide with the holiday dates you had in mind, but just give us a shout and we’ll help you plan the best trip passible for that time of the year.
+The festival seasons may not always coincide with the holiday dates you had in mind.
+If you just give us a shout, we’ll help you plan the best trip possible for that time of the year.
 There’s always something great going on in India, and we know exactly where it all is!

 Check out also our Blog weather series for the different months in India.
-If you are still not sure when to visit India or where to go at the time you intend to travel, plan your trip with us and we can help you figure it out.
+If you are still not sure when and where to travel to when visiting India, plan your trip with us and we can help you figure it out.